libyui/libyui/libyui-ncurses/doc/nctable-and-nctree.md

 NCTree, beware that the NCPackageSelector in libyui-ncurses-pkg makes heavy use of those widgets.

-For application code, libyui-ncurses is **not** an API to use; applications are to use strictly the libyui API in C++, via Ruby with the UI interpreter (yast-ycp-ui-bindings), or with the SWIG bindings.
+For application code, libyui-ncurses is **not** a valid API to use;
+applications are to use strictly the libyui API, either in C++, or via Ruby with the UI interpreter (yast-ycp-ui-bindings), or with the SWIG bindings.

-But NCurses-Pkg, being an extension of the NCurses UI to provide package management functionality, is an exception: It uses widgets like NCTable and NCTree directly, and it uses them often in very creative ways.
+But NCurses-Pkg, being an extension of the NCurses UI to provide package management functionality, is an exception: It uses widgets like NCTable and NCTree directly, and often it uses them in very creative ways.

 So make sure to always also build libyui-ncurses-pkg and _test_ it: